 The success on screen did not translate to the dealerships.
 Since many viewed the program as Bing Crosby’s leap into television, he likely had more success due to the show than Ford Motor Company.
 Perhaps the rehearsal could have foreshadowed the automakers doom.
 Rosemary Clooney later wrote in her autobiography, “The show was built around the newest Ford offering, the 1958 Edsel.
 A new vista of motoring pleasure, unlike any other car you’ve ever seen.
 The only Edsel I ever saw was one they gave me to drive while I was rehearsing.
 I came out of the CBS Building, up those little steps to the street where my purple Edsel was waiting, like the Normandie in drydock.
 Mr. Ford was right behind me, heading for his Edsel.
 I opened the door of my car and the handle came off.
 I turned to him, holding it out to him.
 “About your car . . .”

-Another notable of the program is that its video tapes are the oldest known recordings of a live show.
-Since it was filmed in the afternoon on the west coast to be broadcast live to the east coast audience, the performers didn’t want to do it all over again for the west coast during its prime time three hours later.
-To remedy the situation it was filmed on tape and broadcast “live” on the west coast later that evening.
+Another notable of the program is that its video tapes are the oldest known recordings of a live television production.
+Since the show was taking place in the afternoon on the west coast to be broadcast live to the east coast, the performers didn’t want to do it all over again for the west coast during its prime time three hours later.
+To remedy the situation, it was filmed on tape and broadcast “live” on the west coast later that evening.

-Edsels debuted for the 1958 model year among much hype.
-It was short lived as they were received as overpriced, underdesigned and unattractive.
-The cars were phased out after a few 1960 model year vehicles were manufactured.
+Edsels debuted for the 1958 model year surrounded by much hype.
+As the story goes, they didn’t come close to meeting expectations.
+Consumers and journalists alike received them as overpriced, underdesigned and unattractive.
+After a few 1960 model year vehicles left the factory, Ford shut down Edsel all together.
 The whole shebang cost Ford a whopping $250 million in development, production and marketing, more than $2 billion in 2019.